NLnetLabs/routinator/doc/manual/source/data-processing.rst

 There are two protocols in use to transport RPKI data: rsync and the :term:`RPKI Repository Delta Protocol (RRDP)`, which relies on HTTPS.
 RRDP was designed to be the successor to rsync in the RPKI.
-As almost all RPKI repositories currently support both protocols, Routinator will prefer RRDP if available.
+As all RPKI repositories currently advertise support for both protocols, Routinator will prefer RRDP if available.

 In the RPKI, the certificate hierarchy follows the same structure as the Internet number resource allocation hierarchy.
 Routinator starts traversing the